What does a ChatGPT HTML export contain?

 - All conversation turns - user messages and assistant responses in order

-- Images — DALL·E outputs and uploaded images embedded in the file
+- Images - DALL·E outputs and uploaded images embedded directly in the file as base64 data URIs, so they display without any external request

 Because HTML is a web format, the exported file can also be embedded in other web pages, hosted as a static file, or emailed as an attachment that recipients can open directly in their browser.